jbetancur/react-data-table-component/README.md

 * Accessibility

 ## Installation
-React Data Table requires the winderful `styled-components` library.
-If you've already installed `styled-components`, there is no need to install it again.
+React Data Table requires the wonderful `styled-components` library.
+If you've already installed `styled-components` there is no need to install it again.

 ```
 npm install react-data-table-component styled-components